-Following the notation in \cite{dym2022low}, we will refer to the set $\Fc_S$ as the "bad set" because it contains the set of $p$-tuples $\bw \in \Vc^p$ that fail to construct an injective embedding $\Phi_{\bw,S}$.
-We will establish requirements for the set $S$ so that the "bad set" $\Fc_S$ is a subset of a Zariski-closed, proper subset of $\Vc^p$.
+Following the terminology in \cite{dym2022low}, we refer to $\Fc_S$ as the "bad set", because it contains the set of $p$ -tuples $\bw \in \Vc^p$ that do not produce an injective embedding $\hat{\Phi}_{\bw,S}$.
+Our goal is to establish a sufficient condition for the "bad set" $\Fc_S$ to be included in a proper, closed Zariski subset of $\Vc^p$.